 The four Sandys dropped their tumbling loads, the white bodies of the bloated white canisters tumbling briefly through the air, before falling into the jungle.
 Four distinct deep ‘whumps’ vibrated across the space between us and the deadly hill the NVA had taken so much abuse in defending, and then refortifying every time their position was destroyed.
 The wumps vibrated their way through the jungle debris and more solid growth, the shudder of their ignition felt, more than heard.
 Red and yellow fire exploded upwards, the last of the Sandys flying right through the thick rising mass of its fury.
 Black clouds came next, and then the radiant heat of the fire spreading out as the planes banked in the distance and turned to make another pass.

 “First the enchiladas and now a little hot sauce to make sure everything’s nice and spicy,” Jacko yelled, his faintly suppressed glee coming right through the speaker pressed into my ear.
 The Skyraiders twisted down, seeming to dive straight into our position from on high before abruptly pulling out and heading directly back to the mess of burning jungle they’d left behind only seconds before.
 This time the planes lined up with two in the front and two in the back, wings almost touching.
-Their twenty millimeter wing cannons opened up, and then a mass of bombs dropped from the first two planes was followed with the bombs of the other two only an instant later.
+Their twenty millimeter wing cannons opened up, and then a mass of bombs dropped from the first two planes and was followed with the bombs of the other two only an instant later.

 The planes flew through the smoke like it wasn’t there, and then the bombs went off.
 The five hundred pound bombs threw parts of the burning jungle in all directions, including toward us.